karlkfi/kpt-config-sync/docs/user/system_overview.md

 this abstraction.
 Note that we treat this canonical representation as internal implementation which should not be directly consumed by users.

+`git-policy-importer` is an implementation of PolicyImporter.
+The pod consists of 2 containers:

+*   `git-sync`: A side-car that pulls a Git repo into a volume mount.
+In the future, this can be replaced with other implementations reading from a different source of truth.
+*   `policy-importer`: Reads the repo from the volume mount and reconciles resources via API server.

 ## CustomResourceDefinitions

 GKE Policy Management defines three custom resources:

-*   PolicyNode: A resource that stores hierarchical policy information.
+*   `PolicyNode`: A resource that stores hierarchical policy information.
 This includes Roles, RoleBindings and ResourceQuota.
 PolicyNodes form a tree, where leaf nodes represent Namespaces.
-*   ClusterPolicy: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
+*   `ClusterPolicy`: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
 There is only one ClusterPolicy per cluster.
-*   Sync: A resource that stores the resource types that GKE Policy Management will sync from the source of truth.
+*   `Sync`: A resource that stores the resource types that GKE Policy Management will sync from the source of truth.

-## Syncer
+## syncer

-A controller (currently packaged as a single binary) that consumes the canonical representation of the hierarchy produced by PolicyImporter and performs CRUD on namespaces and [sync-enabled](system_config.md#Sync) resources.
+A controller (currently packaged as a single binary) that consumes the canonical representation of the hierarchy produced by policy-importer and performs CRUD on namespaces and [sync-enabled](system_config.md#Sync) resources.

-## ResourceQuotaAdmissionController
+## resourcequota-admission-controller

 A ValidatingAdmissionWebhook that enforces hierarchical quota policies which provides hierarchical quota on top of the existing ResourceQuota admission controller.
 This is an optional component if the user chooses not to use [hierarchical Resource Quota feature](rq.md).

-## Monitor
+## monitor

-Monitor is a controller that watches the ClusterPolicy and all PolicyNodes as they get updated by the PolicyImporter and Syncer.
+A controller that watches the ClusterPolicy and all PolicyNodes as they get updated by the controllers above.
 It aggregates status such as how many policies are synced or stale and the latency between import and sync.
 All metrics are exported as Prometheus metrics and documented on the [Monitoring page](monitoring_and_debugging.md#gke-policy-management-metrics).

-## NomosOperator
+## nomos-operator

-NomosOperator is a [standard operator](https://coreos.com/operators/) which is used to install Nomos components on a cluster and update them as new versions become available.
+A [standard operator](https://coreos.com/operators/) which is used to install Nomos components on a cluster and update them as new versions become available.

 [< Back](../../README.md)